automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Web-Settings-Drives.md

 | Drive Mode   | Set ARM to Auto or Manual, to allow additional configuration   | User editable  |

-### 3. Drive Options

-There are a few options available against each drive
-1. Open / Close
-2. Update Fields
-3. Manual Start
-4. Remove

-#### 3.1.
-Eject or Close Drive
+#### 3. Eject or Close Drive

-Using the ARM webpage it is possible to open (eject) and close specific drives Handy if you have a lot of drives and still not quite sure which drive you need.
+Using the ARM webpage, it is possible to open (eject) and close specific drives Handy if you have a lot of drives and still not quite sure which drive you need.
 On ejecting the drive, ARM reports the drive as being open, as shown below.